semojs/awesome-semo/README.md

 # Awesome Semo

-I know Semo is not that awesome yet, it is a willing for now, but I hope it is true!
+I know Semo is not that awesome yet, it is a willing for now, but I hope it was true!

 ## Documentation
 * [Official Documentation](https://semo.js.org)